RosettaCommons/documentation/application_documentation/utilities/make-rot-lib.md

 Author: P. Douglas Renfrew (renfrew@nyu.edu)
 Author: Andrew Watkins (amw579@nyu.edu)

 The documentation was updated in February 2016, by Andy Watkins.
 Notes about how current usage differs from what is documented here were added on 9 November 2018 by Vikram K. Mulligan (vmulligan@flatironinstiutute.org) and on 27 November 2018 by Andy Watkins.
-Minor tweaks were made on 13 May 2021 by Vikram K. Mulligan.
+Minor tweaks were made on 13 May 2021 and 17 May 2021 by Vikram K. Mulligan.
 The PI for this application is Brian Kuhlman (bkuhlman@email.unc.edu).

 [[_TOC_]]